JackAdams/meteor-transactions2/README.md

 ~~0.7 Implement [the mongo two-phase commit approach](http://docs.mongodb.org/manual/tutorial/perform-two-phase-commits/) properly (see [issue #5](https://github.com/JackAdams/meteor-transactions/issues/5)) and factor out undo/redo UI to a separate package~~

-0.8 Add more test coverage
+0.8 Add more test coverage and refactor code for better maintainability

 0.9 Add/improve support for other/existing mongo operators